 “Extra!
 Extra!”-Thanks in large part to a certain Disney animated series from the 90’s, gargoyles are often now placed alongside other noted creatures of the night like vampires, werewolves, ghosts, and the like.
 This story gives those grotesque stone waterspouts some attention.
 Slade, a tabloid reporter, agrees to interview a witness to recent gargoyle attacks and gets more than an up close and personal exclusive.

-There is a savage undercurrent as the world of tabloid reporting is darkly mocked as are the strange outlandish tales that are spread through such outlets and social media.
+There is a savage undercurrent as the world of tabloid journalism is darkly mocked as are the strange outlandish tales that are spread through such outlets and social media.
 This modern humor contrasts with a centuries old spirit that has seen much, fought against and survived more, and knows exactly how to capture and kill its unwilling prey.

 “The Watcher's Web”-This story combines a Crime Thriller with a Supernatural Horror by giving us what seems to be a perfect crime only to meet some definitely unexpected interference.